 For epochs in which the SSVEP stimuli was detected, display the PSD and SNR for SSVEP and SSMVEP features (indicate which are which with different coloured markings).
 Identify how close the power was for both stimuli.

 Repeat 4 but specifically for the epoch where the SSVEP and SSMVEP stimuli is very close together in the center of the screen, to compare with epochs in metric 4.

+A screenshot to capture the boundary

 Success Criteria